Exceptional Student Education

 For easier site navigation, please make use of our new BEESS Website Map (PDF).

 Topics of Special Interest

-- New!
-Annual State Application for IDEA, Part B - FFY 2017 (PDF): In order to receive a grant under Part B of the Individuals with Disabilities Education Act (IDEA), states must submit an application annually.
+- Annual State Application for IDEA, Part B - FFY 2018 (PDF): In order to receive a grant under Part B of the Individuals with Disabilities Education Act (IDEA), states must submit an application annually.
 The public participation requirements relevant to Part B are set forth in the Part B regulations at 34 CFR 300.165 and in section 441(b)(7) of the General Education Provisions Act (GEPA).
 States are required to make the Part B Application available to the public for a period of 60 days, and accept comments for a period of at least 30 days.
-Florida’s Part B Application will be available to the public from March 3, 2017 through May 2, 2017.
-Comments will be accepted between March 3, 2017, and April 2, 2017.
-Comments may be submitted in writing to the IDEA Program Manager, Bureau of Exceptional Education and Student Services, 325 West Gaines Street, Suite 614, Tallahassee, Florida 32399; via email to the IDEA grant mailbox IDEAGrant@fldoe.org or via fax at (850) 245-0953.
+Florida’s Part B Application for the Fiscal Year 2018-2019 will be available from March 5, 2018 to May 3, 2018.
+Comments will be accepted between March 5, 2018 and April 3, 2018.
+For the benefit of the public interest, the application is still be available for public viewing after the posted end dates.
+Any questions regarding the application may be submitted in writing to the IDEA Program Manager, Bureau of Exceptional Education and Student Services, 325 West Gaines Street, Suite 614, Tallahassee, Florida 32399; via email to the IDEA grant mailbox IDEAGrant@fldoe.org or via fax at 850-245-0953.